MAUVE Scores for Generative Models: Theory and Practice: Experimental Results

 \subsection{Effect of the Embedding}

 The results of \Cref{sec:expt:estimation,sec:expt:other-summaries} suggest that the embedding is a key factor in the empirical usefulness of \mauve and other divergence frontier summaries.
-In this section, we analyze the effect of changing the embedding model.
+In this section, we analyze the effect of the embeddings, experimenting with using the generative model itself, using masked language models, shallow embeddings, and finally string-based embeddings that are not learned from data.